-I don’t know how much more can be said about the proposed Voice of Aurora community FM radio station project that has not already been said on Watts Trending blog and Evelyn Buck’s Our Town and Its Business blog.
+I don’t know how much more can be said about the proposed Voice of Aurora radio station project that has not already been said on Watts Trending blog and Evelyn Buck’s Our Town and Its Business blog, back in 2015.
 I must say, I am in agreement with them.
 However, my issue may be slightly different – Aurora will you listen, that is the real question; if they build it, will you listen?
 But so far nobody knows.

 The community radio proposal came forward to council during January 20th, 2015 Aurora Town Council meeting; yes six months ago.
 I thought it was an okay idea until Cllr Harold Kim asked two fundamental questions and I heard the proponent’s answers.
 Here is the question and answer clip from January 20th, 2015.
 Listen carefully and see if you can figure out my issue.

 So I waited six months to talk about it.
 I needed to know how it would pan out after I heard how expensive the broadcasting and recording equipment was alone.
 By now you already know about the original $222,000 recording and broadcasting room renovation estimate.
 That estimate was corrected and reduced to $10,000 to paint a room, put in a carpet, and add some electrical outlets to a room at the Aurora Family Leisure Complex (AFLC).
 I even think someone mentioned cleaning services.
-I’m sure things can easily add up.“If a tree falls in a forest and no one is around to hear it, does it make a sound?” ~ Wiki
+I’m sure things can easily add up.

 So here is my follow-up question, will Ontario Trillium Foundation (OTF) give the Voice of Aurora a $150,000 funding grant for the equipment they require to be installed in the $10,000 broadcast and recording room?
 I wouldn’t because I can’t see the $10,000 renovated room being sufficient for the $150,000 equipment.
 What do you think is going to happen next?
 This is where the agreement, requested by Cllr Tom Mrakas during last Town Council meeting July 14th, 2015, would prove to be handy.
 Very handy in fact.
 Installing and operating that kind of equipment calls for more funding money.
 Think about it.
 Sound proof walls, back-up power, insurance, security, maintenance, servicing, and more.
 And who will pay for all this?
 Oh, and electricity bills.
 Promotion and awareness campaign?
 So far the project has received $1,000 from Aurora’s Community Grant Program in addition to $3,500 from the Mayor’s Charity Golf Classic.
 Those funds, being relatively little, will get consumed quickly.